PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

     - It's a mandatory and free form text input field.
 - Beneficiary/Account Holder Address
     - It's a mandatory and free form text input field.
+- Reference
+    - It is not editable.
+It is shown only in the browse page.
+    - It is shown hard coded line: `Always Reference Investor Name`
 - Intermediary Information
     - It is a dropdown: `Yes` & `No`.
 Default `No` option is selected.
 - Intermediary Name (Registration)